Automatic Routability Predictor Development Using Neural Architecture Search: Methodology

 \subsection{Neural Architecture Search}

-We propose to leverage evolutionary-based Neural Architecture Search (NAS) to automate the design of CNN models for high-quality violated net count prediction and DRC hotspots detection.
-FIGURE~\ref{figure:nas ea flow} illustrates the key procedures of our proposed method.
-We create the search space based on ResNet blocks~\cite{he2016deep} for violated net count prediction.
-For DRC hotspots detection, we further incorporate the searching for transposed convolution blocks~\cite{long2015fully} into the search space as segmentation head.
+We propose a graph-based NAS method motivated by~\cite{cheng2019swiftnet} to automate the design of neural networks for high-quality violated net count prediction and DRC hotspot detection.
+In the following, we introduce three key components of our NAS method in detail: 1) search space, 2) evaluation strategy, 3) search strategy.

-To imporve the performance of CNN models, we directly search on target dataset in a proxyless manner~\cite{cai2018proxylessnas}.
-We use NSGA-II~\cite{deb2000fast} to fully exploit our search space and allow the exploration of promising models in a shorter period of time.
-The detailed discussion is presented as follows: